followcrom/tech257_python/api_research.md

 - **DELETE**: Used to delete the specified resource.

 ### What is statelessness?
-Show examples of “stateless” and “stateful” http requests.

-Statelessness in web development refers to the server not storing any state about the client session on the server side.
+Statelessness refers to the server not storing any state about the client session on the server side.
 Each request from the client to the server must contain all the information necessary to understand and complete the request.
 The server does not rely on information stored from previous requests.

 #### Stateless HTTP Request Example

-A **stateless** HTTP request does not require the server to remember any previous interaction.
-Each request is self-contained, carrying all necessary information.

 ```http
 GET /api/products/123 HTTP/1.1